ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.01.05.md

      - This will remove everyone who doesn't have it already enabled.
      - This may handle most of those who need to be removed.
      - This will only effect write access.
-   - Look into removeing members who have not been members of the project in some time.
+   - Look into removing members who have not been members of the project in some time.
      - Change them to read-only?

  - New team members still running into permissions problems on some repositories: